Week by week guide

 That little brain is also getting some last-minute fine-tuning – the thalamocortical connections are developing about now.
 The thalamus is the part of the brain that regulates consciousness and awareness – an important part of the brain’s development.

 What happens to your body at 28 weeks pregnant?

 Have you felt a tightening in your back or a hardening of your stomach?
 Panic not.
 They might just be Braxton Hicks contractions.
 It means your uterus is practising for the real thing in a few weeks.

 If you feel your Braxton Hicks increasing rapidly it can mean you’re putting your body through too much strain, so take it easy.
 If you’re still working, have frequent short breaks when you can and leave the heavy lifting to others.
 Drink plenty of water as dehydration can make Braxton Hicks feel worse.
-Mind you, so can having a full bladder or being on your feet for a long time, we’ve got more about Braxton Hicks here.

 You might occasionally be feeling out of breath these days.
 It’s the extra pressure from your ever-increasing uterus pushing against your diaphragm and restricting its range of movement.
 Think of it as an invisible bear hug and it might not feel so bad.

 Your skin may look a little different.
 Some women get brown patches due to increased melanin in the blood although these usually fade away after a few months.
 They’re triggered by UV, so it’s wise to put on a stronger factor of sun-cream than normal.

 Breast changes are also part of the package.
 You may notice small areola (spot-like glands) that have enlarged.
 These produce fluid to lubricate your nipples in preparation for breastfeeding.

 Are you a lover or hater of that famous spreadable yeast extract?
 Whichever camp you’re in, it’s likely baby will be on your side too, because their taste buds will be tickled by the same things yours are.